rbmanez/Prosper-IT-Consulting-Internship/README.md

 - C# ASP.Net MVC
 - HTML
 - Entity Framework 6
-- PagedList.Mvc
+- PagedList.Mvc (Pagination)
-- Azure DevOps
+- Git and Team Foundation Server (Source Control)
-- Visual Studio 2017
+- Azure DevOps (Project Management)
-- Git and Team Foundation Server
+- Visual Studio 2017 (Code Editor)

 #### 1. What is the issue?
 This user story required adding sorting, filtering, and paging functionalitites to the list table in the ChatMessages view.